 – Monica Romero, online MSW student

-What to Expect in Completing the MSW Field Experience
+What to Expect in Completing Your Field Experience

 "At my internship, I have had to use different theories with clients — I am constantly learning new theories and incorporating them into my individual client sessions or in my group sessions.
 An internship gives you the opportunity to be a true social worker through application."